imayobrown/data2Dash/README.md

 data2Dash
 =========

-Web application using Django Framework to serve data sets in various formats from a database to a web page in a human readable format.
+Self hosted network application to save data sets of various formats to a central database and serve them to aesthetically pleasing dashboard the users browser.

-The current plan is to create an application that serves previously saved data to an aesthetically pleasing web browser dashboard.